 Chancel Choir – Directed by Jenny Anderson

 The Chancel Choir leads the music in worship during the academic year, primarily at the 11:00 am service, and also sings for several special services in the church year, including the annual service of Lessons and Carols during Advent.
 At least once a year the choir performs a major work with orchestra.
 Its repertoire includes sacred choral music spanning more than 5 centuries and drawing on various traditions and cultures.
 During the summer, the Chancel Choir provides the backbone of the Summer Drop-In Choir, which is open to all.

 Membership in the Chancel Choir is open to anyone of high school age or older; the only requirements are a love of singing and a willingness to commit the necessary time.
 The ability to read music is helpful, but not required.
-The choir rehearses from 7:30 to 9:00 pm on Wednesdays in the Music Room and meets for a warm-up rehearsal before the Sunday service.
+The choir rehearses from 7:30 to 9:00 pm on Wednesdays from late August through early June in the Music Room and meets for a warm-up rehearsal before the Sunday service.

 United Voices of Praise – Directed by Charles Bradshaw

 The Chamber Singers form a small a cappella ensemble.
 About once a month at Sunday services they sing pieces that range from 16th century polyphony to contemporary and original compositions.
 They also sing for special services such as Christmas Eve and Ash Wednesday.
 The group rehearses every Thursday at 7:30 pm.
 Membership is by audition.

 Karen Choir – Led by Paw Yeh

 United Church is fortunate to have a large community of ethnic Karen, who were resettled here from Thailand and Burma, as part of our congregation.
 Singing is very important in their community and several times a year our own Karen choir shares acappella music from their worship tradition with the 8:45 congregation.
 The melodies are often familiar to us, as many of them are adaptations of hymns taught to the community by missionaries in the last century.